abd114mo-hue/abd114mo-hue/README.md

 # Abdulrahman Mohammed – Aspiring Cybersecurity Analyst

 👋 Hello!
-I’m **Abdulrahman Mohammed**, a results-driven Cybersecurity Analyst with two years of experience protecting cloud and on-prem infrastructures.
-My work focuses on threat detection, vulnerability management, and continuous security monitoring.
-This repository gathers the lab projects and reference guides that demonstrate my technical depth and commitment to secure-by-design principles.
+I'm **Abdulrahman Mohammed**, an undergraduate student focused on cybersecurity, networking, and IT systems.
+Through coursework, hands-on labs, and cybersecurity mentorship, I am building skills in network security, vulnerability management, threat detection, and security monitoring.
+This repository contains projects that demonstrate my learning journey and technical growth in cybersecurity, cloud security, networking, and system administration.

 ---